 Try it with me and let me know what you think.

 Cooking or baking together is something that will last longer than any toy.
 It’s an experience that will stay with your kids forever.
 I promise your kids will look back on these times with fond memories.
 My mom likes to tell of the time that I was helping make cookies and accidentally added a whole bunch of salt!
 She desperately tried to scoop the salt out but to no avail.
 To this day we still talk about the “salt cookies” I helped make.
 There isn’t a childhood toy that had that kind of impression.

 Put some cooking utensils and maybe a measuring cup or two, some flour, sugar, cocoa powder, etc. in your child’s basket.
 If you don’t like to bake, put a box of brownie mix in there.
 Spend some time making them together.
 Block out time for this and make sure it happens.

 4. Educational Apps

-I don’t love electronics, I feel that they take away from face-to-face interactions way too much, but for many things they can be so helpful.
-Put a picture of an app you’ve purchased in your child’s Easter basket.
+Put a picture of an app you’ve purchased in your child’s Easter basket for something a little different this year.
 I have a lot of free app on my iPad, so when I pay for an app, it’s a big deal.
 Do your research and find a good one worth spending money on.
 Get Epic and Audible are good book apps.

 5. Non-toy Ideas